Developer / Publisher – Odd Raven Studios

 The story is told through text bubbles with the spirits you meet making cute little noises, as does Carly who gives little ‘hups’ when she jumps and other one off sounds.
 She will comment on the Reapers outfit of choice but for the most is silent with the star of the show being the music, which isn’t anything to write home about, but fits the game nicely with it’s simple little tunes that match the puzzle-platforming genre perfectly.

-Carly and the Reaperman is all about puzzle solving and works best with 2 players, which you do online or locally.
+Carly and the Reaperman is all about puzzle solving and works best with 2 players.
 Working as a team is a much more fluid option over playing this solo as it allows each player to not only focus on their specific tasks, but allows for more seamless gameplay, especially when trying to solve time sensitive puzzles.
 The VR player can view the entire map, see areas that Carly can’t and even platforms that are invisible to Carly, forcing some co-operative teamwork.
 By design though, the VR player may be twiddling his or her thumbs while they wait for Carly to jump around the map, unlock platforms or pull levers, though for the most part I thought the gameplay was balanced nicely between each character.
 Playing solo requires you to jump back and forth, and that works perfectly fine for most puzzles, but the ones that do require split-second actions are a lot more challenging when playing alone and those invisible platforms I mentioned now aren’t thanks to the singular screen on your face making those moments a breeze.
 Each stage greets you with a lost spirit who can’t recall why he or she is there and once you complete a level, their memories return allowing them to pass on to the afterlife while you as Reaperman, continue to assist Carly in her quest to escape this strange world.

 What would I pay?
 This is $20 US and that is a perfect price for this.
 You’ll lose a few hours in here as you get through puzzle after puzzle and the option to play with friends makes this an easy recommendation for those who want to include others in their VR exploits.